TayyabAli92/Marketplace-Technical-Foundation-E-commerce-website/README.md

    - 100% authentic and quality-assured products.
    - Ensuring customer satisfaction with no complaints.

-Stay tuned for daily updates as we progress through the hackathon!

 ## Day 2 - Frontend & Backend Requirements

 ### Frontend Requirements